BlogBe abreast with the industry insights, news, technologies and trends. Make a difference

 This module includes six main areas; they are as follows:

-- Procurement Management: This sub-module is responsible for tracking a supplier’s contact terms and compliances and organizing the purchasing finishing goods, semi-finished products, and raw materials.
+This sub-module is responsible for tracking a supplier’s contract terms and compliances and organizing the purchasing finishing goods, semi-finished products, and raw materials.

 - Supply Chain Management (SCM)